First-order Sobolev spaces, self-similar energies and energy measures on the Sierpi\'{n}ski carpet: Discrete -Poincar e (p,p)-Poincare inequality

 It is easy to see that \ref{VD.growth}, where $\alpha \ge 1$, implies \hyperref[cond.TP]{TP$_{p}$($\alpha + p - 1$)}. \begin{lem} Suppose that $G$ satisfies \ref{VD.growth} for some $\alpha \ge 1$.
 Then $G$ satisfies \hyperref[cond.TP]{\textup{TP$_{p}$($\alpha + p - 1$)}} with $C_{\mathrm{TP}} > 1$ depending only on $\alpha, C_{\mathrm{D}}$. \end{lem} \begin{proof} Let $C > 1$ that will be chosen later.
 Let $[z_{0}, z_{1}, \dots, z_{l}]$ be a shortest path in $G$ such that $z_{0} = x$ and $z_{l} = y$.
 Note that $l = d_{G}(x, y) \le R_{\ast}$ and $z_{i} \in \closure{B}(y, R_{\ast})$.
 If $C \ge 2$, then by H\"{o}lder's inequality, we have

 Thus \hyperref[cond.TP]{\textup{TP$_{p}$($\alpha + p - 1$)}} follows by using \ref{VD.growth}. \end{proof}

-A well-known telescoping sum argument show that Poincar\'e inequality implies the two point estimate.
-This follows from a straighforward modification of the proof of \cite[Lemma 5.15]{HK98} or a discrete version of that argument in the special case $p=2$ in \cite[Lemma 2.4]{Mur20}.
+A well-known telescoping sum argument shows that Poincar\'e inequality implies the two point estimate.
+This follows from a straightforward modification of the proof of \cite[Lemma 5.15]{HK98} or a discrete version of that argument in the special case $p=2$ in \cite[Lemma 2.4]{Mur20}.
 We omit the proof as we will not use the lemma below. \begin{lem} Let $G = (V, E)$ be a graph satisfying \ref{cond.VD} and \ref{cond.PI} for some $\beta > 0$.
 Then $G$ satisfies \ref{cond.TP}. \end{lem}

 The following lemma is a converse of the previous lemma.
 Let us recall the notion of \emph{median}.
-For $f \in \mathbb{R}^{V}$ and $A$, a median of $f$ on $A$ is a number $a \in \mathbb{R}$ such that
+For $f \in \mathbb{R}^{V}$ and $A \subseteq V$, a median of $f$ on $A$ is a number $a \in \mathbb{R}$ such that

 We write $\mathsf{med}(f, A)$ to denote the set of medians of $f$ on $A$.
 (It is easy to show that $\mathsf{med}(f, A) \neq \emptyset$.)

 \begin{lem} Let $G = (V, E)$ be a graph satisfying \ref{cond.VD} and \ref{cond.TP} for some $\beta > 0$.
 Then there exist constants $C > 0$ and $A > 0$ depending only on $p, C_{\textup{D}}, \deg(G)$, $C_{\textup{TP}}$ such that